 These pages are designed to provide some basic background information, practical advice to help you plan a trip, plus some tips on what you might need to know once you’re in the country.

-***Pages also change as new information is added and old sections updated.
+***PLEASE NOTE: Pages will also change as new information is added and old sections updated.
 Check out the Latest Updates page to see what’s new – or sign up to the blog if you want to be kept informed of any changes (look for the box on the right hand side of this page).***

 For the first stage of planning your trip.
 Includes Basic Facts on Portugal, a list of Highlights for potential visitors, a few thoughts on Language (using Portuguese and other tongues), plus some advice on When To Go & Weather.